Sunday, November 11, 2012

 Coffee with Velazquez (1599-1660) Court Painter extraordinaire

-Better acquainted now with bus #140, the Motley Crew struggled to make the big red bus again (round 2) getting off in the city heart, El Centro, to have sidewalk coffee and stroll through Calle Sierpo, the best shopping street in Seville.
+Better acquainted now with local bus #140, the Motley Crew struggled to make the big red bus again (Itinerary 2) getting off in the city heart, El Centro, to have sidewalk coffee and stroll through Calle Sierpo, the best shopping street in Seville.
 GS & BCK were tempted by shoes, bags, beads and dresses but a watchful Cap’n kept us focused on sightseeing.

 Internal Courtyard of Alcazar Palace